lerummi/doc-as-graph/airflow/README.md

 1. When successfully running the docker containers, open your web-browser and navigate to http://localhost:8080.
 2. Login using the `user=airflow` and `password=airflow` and open the `download_and_ocr_images` DAG item.
 This dag is configured to only run once when triggered.
 3. Click the `|>` button and `Trigger DAG w/ config`.
-You can specify the image `keywords` to search for (provide comma-separated list to apply multiple queries) as well `max_items` i.e. as the number of images to download.
+You can specify the image `keywords` to search for (provide comma-separated list to apply multiple queries) as well `max_items` i.e. as the number of images to download per query.
 The `save_key` string defines the output object name, i.e. an identier for the Google Cloud Storage bucket folder & the BigQuery (partitioned) table for storing the tokens extracted from the images after OCR.
 4. Click `Trigger` to launch the process.
 5. Repeat the process multiple times using different `keywords` and `save_key` to download and ingest data associated with different document types.

 **Note: Sometimes the DAG gets stuck right at the beginning, stating `Status: success` without doing anything.
 If so, delete the DAG (waste bin at the rhs) wait a few seconds, refresh and start from 3. again.
 I think this has something to do with the `start_date` but did not figure out a solution for now.**

+### Explanation: Clustering and partitioning the output table

+Partitioning: execution_data -> for fast querying by insert date frames
+Clustering:

+- documentId -> Filter for specific documents
+- pageNum -> Filter for specific document pages
+- blockNum -> Filter for specific boxes in documents

 ### Usage Example